Get certification to increase your credibility.

 The most common skills and keywords we found on Management resumes and job postings were Business Development, Business Strategy, Management, Sales Management, Sales, Account Management, Marketing Strategy and Business Management.

-Skills like Derivatives, Coaching, Retail Banking, Financial Services and International Business also appeared on related job postings.
+Skills like Production Planning, Performance Management, Production Management, Internal Controls and Customer Service also appeared on related job postings.

 Depending on the specific role you apply to, you may need to emphasize different skill sets.
 Here are a few examples: